 Acting Navy Secretary Lashes Out On Virus-Plagued Ship At Commander He Fired

 Three days after firing Capt.
-Brett Crozier as commander of the coronavirus-sickened nuclear aircraft carrier USS Theodore Roosevelt, Acting Navy Secretary Thomas Modly boarded the warship docked in Guam and delivered a stinging, profanity-laced denunciation of its deposed skipper.
+Brett Crozier as commander of the coronavirus-sickened nuclear aircraft carrier USS Theodore Roosevelt, acting Navy Secretary Thomas Modly boarded the warship docked in Guam and delivered a stinging, profanity-laced denunciation of its deposed skipper.

 NPR has obtained an audio recording of Modly's remarks.

-Much of the diatribe delivered by the Navy's top civilian to the ship's audibly grumbling crew was a condemnation of a March 30 letter Crozier emailed to his superior officials.
+Much of the diatribe delivered by the Navy's top civilian to the ship's audibly grumbling crew was a condemnation of a March 30 letter that Crozier emailed to his superior officials.
 It describes dire conditions on the Roosevelt as thousands of crew members remained on board despite dozens of confirmed cases of coronavirus infection.

 The letter leaked and set off a furor on March 31, the day the San Francisco Chronicle broke the first story about it.

-"It was my opinion that if he didn't think that information was going to get out into the public in this information age that we live in, then he was a) too naive or too stupid to be the commanding officer of a ship like this," Modly said to the sailors (at that point, a voice can be heard yelling 'what the f***?').
+"It was my opinion that if he didn't think that information was going to get out into the public in this information age that we live in, then he was a) too naive or too stupid to be the commanding officer of a ship like this," Modly said to the sailors (at that point, a voice can be heard yelling, "What the f***?").
 "The alternate is that he did it on purpose, and that's a serious violation of the uniform code of military justice, which you are all familiar with."

 Last Thursday, while announcing that he had relieved the 50-year-old former Navy helicopter and F-18 fighter jet pilot of his command, Modly insisted he had "no information" that Crozier had anything to do with the leaking of the emailed letter to the Chronicle.
-But aboard the Roosevelt, the acting navy secretary painted a more damning portrait of the sacked commander's alleged intentions.
+But aboard the Roosevelt, the acting Navy secretary painted a more damning portrait of the sacked commander's alleged intentions.

-"It was a betrayal, and I can tell you one other thing: because he did that, he put it in the public's forum, and it's now become a big controversy in Washington, D.C., and across the country about a martyr [commanding officer] who wasn't getting the help he needed, and therefore had to go through the chain of command, a chain of command which includes the media," Modly asserted.
-"And I'm gonna tell you something, all of you: there's never a situation where you should consider the media a part of your chain of command."
+"It was a betrayal, and I can tell you one other thing: Because he did that, he put it in the public's forum, and it's now become a big controversy in Washington, D.C., and across the country about a martyr [commanding officer] who wasn't getting the help he needed and therefore had to go through the chain of command, a chain of command which includes the media," Modly asserted.
+"And I'm gonna tell you something, all of you: There's never a situation where you should consider the media a part of your chain of command."

-Modly warned the crew, who gave Crozier a rousing hero's sendoff as he left the ship Thursday, that the news media "has an agenda."
+Modly warned the crew, who gave Crozier a rousing hero's send-off as he left the ship Thursday, that the news media "has an agenda."

-"And the agenda that they have depends on which side of the political aisle they sit, and I'm sorry that's the way the country is now, but it's the truth," said the man who has been acting navy secretary since last November, when former Navy Secretary Richard Spencer was forced out.
+"And the agenda that they have depends on which side of the political aisle they sit, and I'm sorry that's the way the country is now, but it's the truth," said the man who has been acting Navy secretary since last November, when former Navy Secretary Richard Spencer was forced out.
 "And so they use it to divide us, they use it to embarrass the Navy, they use it to embarrass you, while you're out here, dealing with something that this country hasn't had to deal with in over a hundred years."

-Pivoting from pillorying the news media, Modly assured the sailors the American people "think of all the people in the world that can keep their s**t together in something like this, it's the United States Navy, and our sailors," he said, adding that it is their duty not to complain.
-"If this ship was in combat and there were hypersonic missiles coming at you, you'd be pretty f*****g scared, too.
+Pivoting from pillorying the news media, Modly assured the sailors that the American people "think, of all the people in the world that can keep their s**t together in something like this, it's the United States Navy and our sailors," he said, adding that it is their duty not to complain.
+"If this ship was in combat and there were hypersonic missiles coming at you, you'd be pretty f*****g scared too.
 But you do your jobs."

 Modly also defended his decision, which he insists was his own, to remove Crozier from his command.